Sonata-Princeton/SONATA-DEV/README.md

 This will start the runtime.
 On start, runtime will determine the query partitioning & iterative refinement plan.
-It will also start, (1) data plane driver, (2) packet parser, and (3) streaming driver.
+It will also start, (1) Fabric Manager, (2) Tuple Emitter, and (3) Streaming Manager.
-It will use the final learned plan to generate partitioned queries and then pushes these queries to respective drivers.
+It will then create `p4_query` & `spark_query` objects, and pushes them to respective `fabric` & `streaming` managers.
-Data plane driver will receive data processing pipelines from runtime.
+Fabric Manager will receive data processing pipelines from runtime.
 It then compiles them into `.p4` source code and pushes it down to create a pipeline of tables and registers in the data plane.
-Similarly, streaming driver receives data processing pipeline from the runtime, and it translates into `DStream` objects to run over `SPARK` cluster.
+Similarly, streaming managers receives data processing pipeline from the runtime, and it translates into `DStream` objects to run over `SPARK` cluster.